graphitejs/server/README.md

 ```
 The second one you pass the type key with option you want.
 The option can be:

- - **create**

-    When you send create like type.
+ - **create**: When you send create like type.
 This will create an Input Type for the argument.
-Also will create
-    a return type with the current Type object and Error type.
+Also will create a return type with the current Type object and Error type.

- - **update**

-   When you send update like type.
+ - **update**: When you send update like type.
 This will create an Input Type with any field required for the argument and id:ID!.
-Also will create
-   a return type with the current Type object and Error type.
+Also will create a return type with the current Type object and Error type.

- - **remove**

- When you send remove like type.
+ - **remove**: When you send remove like type.
 This will id:ID! like paramteer.
-Also will create
- a return type with the current Type object and Error type.
+Also will create a return type with the current Type object and Error type.

 ```javascript